Integration of Pre-trained Networks with Continuous Token Interface for End-to-End Spoken Language Understanding: Proposed Method

-$L_{S2I}$ and $L_{S2K}$ are all Cross Entropy (CE) losses for intent, slot key classification each~\cite{chen2019bert}.
-For $L_{S2K}$, we adopted in/out/begin (IOB) formats and pre-processed the data to solve the misalignment between token and labels by tokenizer~\cite{chen2019bert, mesnil2014using}.
-And $L_{S2V}$ loss is also CE loss for each token to correct from ASR error token to gold tokens.
-Note that, it is calculated using all the tokens of the predicted sentence from the ASR network because it is better for the model to correct not only value tokens but all tokens.
+The SLU loss ($L_{SLU}$) consists of Speech-to-Intent Loss ($L_{S2I}$), Speech-to-Slot Key Loss ($L_{S2K}$) and Speech-to-Slot Value Loss ($L_{S2V}$). $L_{S2I}$ and $L_{S2K}$ are all Cross Entropy (CE) losses for intent, slot key classification each.
+For $L_{S2K}$, we adopt in/out/begin (IOB) formats and pre-process the data to solve the misalignment between token and labels by the tokenizer~\cite{mesnil2014using}.
+And $L_{S2V}$ loss is a summation of CE loss for each token.